sylefeb/Iron/README.md

 (**Iron** was presented as a poster at the RISC-V European summit in 2023).

 > **Where's the source code?** It's coming soon!
 I'm hard at work implementing an improved version of reReg, and cleaning things up.
-There are also changes in Silice to be pushed upstreamed, [stay tuned](https://twitter.com/sylefeb)!
+There are also changes in Silice to be pushed upstream, [stay tuned](https://twitter.com/sylefeb)!

 ## But why?